inaimathi/langnostic/resources/posts/antler--day-01.md

 	- The level of risk
 	- The urge to grow
 	- Think in funding cycles, not years
 - Three example companies are "Verafin", "ecobee" and "wattpad".
-I've only heard of one of these before, but given that these are their success stories
+I've only heard of one of these before, but given that these are their success stories, I'm assuming they went well.

 ### Trajectory